chiapie/git-papers/journal.md

-# This is my first paper
+# This is my first paper with John!:)

 Written by: Janet!